 God’s intent is not to hurt or condemn or make us feel guilty.
-His Word is to cleanse us, wash us, bring forgiveness and help us live out lives that represent His love and influence to this sick and dying world.
+His Word is to cleanse us, wash us, bring forgiveness and help us live out lives that represent His love, influence, healing, and transformation to this sick and dying world.
 Anytime you see yourself guilty of not following God’s leading, you can feel condemned.
 But if you do, He is not the one condemning you.
-The devil is the condemning voice in your background.
+The devil is the condemning voice your hearing.
 God sent Jesus to love, save, and wash you.
-His relentless love desire to teach you to embrace the correction of His Word knowing that it will refine you into a better person.
-God calls His words of chastisement and discipline, words of exhortation!
+His relentless love desires to teach you to embrace the correction of His Word knowing that it will transform and refine you into a better person.
+God calls His words or correction, chastisement and discipline.
+They are that but they are also words of exhortation!
 The Apostle Paul rebuked those teaching this wrongly and judging people saying in Romans 2:4 (NKJV) “Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?”
 It is the love and kindness of God that makes us want to love Him back!

-I remember 40 years ago, when I was a three-month old Christian.
+I remember 45 years ago, when I was a three-month old Christian.
 I had given my life to the Lord but knew little to nothing about the Bible.
 I had many behaviors that were absolutely wrong according to God’s Word.
 The problem was, I didn’t know God’s Word.
-As I was sitting in church one Sunday, the Pastor was preaching a sermon taking us through the Word that touched on all these behaviors.
+As I was sitting in church one Sunday, the Pastor was preaching a sermon taking us through the Bible that touched on many of my wrong behaviors.
 It convicted my heart.
 I learned right there and then what I should change.
-The Word of God chastened me.
+The Word of God chastened me through His Word.
 I was happy to make the changes.
-Some came easily and some I had to work harder at.
+Some came easily and some I had to work hard at.
 God wasn’t mad at me.
 He just wanted to help me.
-A short time after that, a guy at work said, Hey Burt, How come I never hear you swear or see you drink anymore?
+A short time after hearing this message about ridding myself of these bad behaviors, a guy at work said, Hey Burt, How come I never hear you swear or see you drink anymore?
 You used to swear and get drunk all the time.
 What’s going on with you?
 I had changed and I told him why.
 Some weren’t comfortable with it and others, especially my bosses, liked it.
 I suddenly began to be looked at for promotion in my job.

 Pastor Tim Burt